jaytaph/spacetraders/README.md

   }
 ```

-## Commandline application

-The commandline application is located in the `bin` directory.
-It is a simple wrapper around the API.
-It is not very
-useful, but it can be used to test the API.

-The application is called `spacetraders`.
-It has a number of commands, each with their own options.
-The commands are:

-- `spacetraders register <callsign> <faction> --save` - Creates a new user.
-If `--save` is given, the token is saved in the `.token` file.
-- `spacetraders fleet:list` - List all ships in your fleet
-- `spacetraders fleet:show <shipsymbol>` - Show details of a given ship
-- and many more.

-Please read the startraders.io getting started documentation to use the application.
+Please read the spacetraders.io getting started documentation to use the API.
 Most of it will make sense then.